 KISS's residency cancelation came a day after Rolling Stone magazine published a story in which a group of KISS roadies suggested that the lack of COVID protocols enforced on "End Of The Road" led to the death of a longtime guitar tech, 53-year-old Francis Stueber.
 Stueber died of coronavirus in his Detroit hotel room on October 17, just two days after being quarantined.
 The crew members claimed the tour didn't take strict enough safety measures, including not testing everyone regularly.
 In addition, some crew members allegedly disguised their illness and/or faked vaccine cards.

 The legendary rockers previously set up shop in Sin City in November 2014 at The Joint at Hard Rock Hotel And Casino.
 The nine-show run was captured for the "Kiss Rocks Vegas" DVD and Blu-ray set, which arrived in August 2016.

-KISS's current lineup consists of original members Simmons and Paul Stanley (guitar, vocals), alongside later band additions, guitarist Tommy Thayer (since 2002) and drummer Eric Singer (on and off since 1991).
+KISS's current lineup consists of original members Simmons and Stanley, alongside later band additions, guitarist Tommy Thayer (since 2002) and drummer Eric Singer (on and off since 1991).